msiampou/distributed-fault-tolerant-kv-store/README.md

 ```

 In this case we have generated to different values for the same key.
 This case is latter handled by the KVStore.
+Last but not least, the keys generated do not contain " ".

 ##### Excecution examples